Find the perfect place to stay in Scotland in three steps

 • Look on Google maps

 Google Maps – a really useful tool when you want to see what’s near a particular place.
 Simply choose the area and enter “accommodation”.
 You will get the best results if you toggle between “hotels” and “holiday rentals”.
-Click through to the place’s own website for more flexibility and better prices because Google links to Booking,com or similar sites for availability.
+Click through to the place’s own website accurate dates and prices because Google links to Booking,com or similar sites for availability.

 • Use niche websites

-There are ones specialising in places for walkers, places for pets, places for kids, places on farms, places that are great for Insta or Tik-tok.
-They only have places that meet your criteria, so you’ve saved yourself a tonne of time already!
-Favourites are Away with the Kids, Cool Stays, One off Places, Green Tourism, Ecosys Travel, The Good Dog Guide and The North Coast 500
+There are ones specialising in places for walkers, pets, kids, farms, Insta or Tik-tok.
+This will save you a tonne of time!
+Favourites are Away with the Kids, Cool Stays, One off Places, Green Tourism, Ecosys Travel, The Good Dog Guide and The North Coast 500.

-It is Scotland’s official website for visitors, and a great starting point for all aspects of planning your trip to Scotland.
+Scotland’s official website for visitors is a great starting point for all aspects of planning your trip to Scotland.
 Down south, you can use Visit England and Visit Wales.
+There are equivalent sites for places like Orkney, the North Highlands, and so on.

 • Search on Facebook and ask in FB groups